developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/setup/index.md

 2. Create a folder named "ServerCert".
 Open the command prompt to this folder path.<br>
 3. Create a private key.
 It prompts to enter the passphrase - _make note of this passphrase_, which is used in Device Tracker.
 Run the command:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openSSL genrsa -des3 -out dtrkdemo.key 2048`<br>
-where "dtrkdemo.key" can be replaced with a custom file name.
+where "dtrkdemo.key" can be replaced with a custom file name.<br>
 4. Create a CSR based on the new private key.
 Run the command:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openSSL req key dtrkdemo.key -new -out dtrkdemo.csr`<br>
 where "dtrkdemo.key" (same file name as in step 4) and "dtrkdemo.csr" (new file created) can be replaced with custom file names.